dxi7/FCFS-Scheduler/README.md

 # FCFS Scheduler

-This repository provides a straightforward implementation of the **First-Come, First-Served (FCFS)** CPU scheduling algorithm.
-The project was developed during a foundational bootcamp that included an **Operating Systems** unit.
-The goal is to demonstrate how FCFS handles process scheduling and to highlight essential performance metrics.
+This repository contains a clean, practical implementation of the First-Come, First-Served (FCFS) scheduling algorithm - one of the fundamental process scheduling methods in operating systems.
+Developed during my foundational bootcamp experience, this project not only demonstrates core OS concepts but also serves as an excellent example of sequential process management.

 ---